Humanitarian Engineering

 Why choose UNSW?

-The Humanitarian Engineering minor has formidable partnerships across the globe and teachers who’ve been in the field, working in aid settings and hands on in disadvantaged communities.
+The Humanitarian Engineering minor has extensive partnerships across the globe and teachers who’ve been in the field, working in aid settings and hands-on in disadvantaged communities.
 Be a part of the new generation of global leaders solving the greatest challenges.
 Together with a diverse group of like-minded peers, you can engineer a sustainable world.
+We're ranked #1 in Australia for Engineering and Technology and 31st globally according to the QS World University Rankings by Subject, 2024.
 Our School of Engineering is the largest of its kind in Australia and we have strong connections with industry partners to set you up for success in your career.

 What about careers?